 - The bidding for Round 2 is now closed.

-- An assessment panel will meet to assess the applications submitted and if the application successfully meets the criteria then it will be put to a public vote with the other eligible bids.
+- An assessment panel met to assess the applications submitted and if the application successfully meets the criteria then it will be put to a public vote with the other eligible bids.

-- Applicants will be notified as to whether their projects have or have not gone forward to the public vote.
+- Applicants have been notified as to whether their projects have or have not gone forward to the public vote in their respective area/locality.

 - Local residents and communities can vote on which projects should receive funding

-- The public vote will take place between Thursday 16th May 2019 and Thursday 6th June 2019 (dates may be subject to change - dependent on potential Elections etc.)
+- The public vote will take place between Thursday 16th May 2019 and Friday 7th June 2019 (postal ballots must be returned to Headquarters by 3:45pm on Friday 14 June)

 - You can only vote if you live in the Scottish Borders and are aged 16 years and over

-- Residents wishing to vote by proxy can do (further details on how you can do this will follow)
+- Residents wishing to vote by proxy can do - please get in touch with us if you wish to do so

 - You will get one opportunity to vote